NathanZimmy/MEGR-2156-Lab/docs/Labs/L04/index.md

 <img width="533" height="300" alt="image" src="https://github.com/user-attachments/assets/077c7d05-86ed-4453-8438-59564a8de1b8" />

 Now it was time to import my file into PrusaSlicer.
-I saved my CAD model as an STL file and imported it into the plater.
+I saved my CAD model as an STL file and imported it into the slicer.
 I used generic PLA with a 10% infill and did not change the infill pattern.
+I did have to select which surface I wanted to be touching the plate, so I moved it to standing upright.
+When I imported the model, it was set flat on its back.
 It said the print time should take 34 minutes.
+I used printer 3 for the print

 <img width="958" height="487" alt="image" src="https://github.com/user-attachments/assets/b764495c-78cf-4000-8864-70efae49021d" />

+## Lessons Learned
+I learned a lot from this assignment.
+I was really surprized at how well the Prusa Core 1 was able to print the archways, failing far later than I predicted it would.
+It was able to create both arches almost completely until the very tops of each.
+It mainly failed on the wider arch, which is what I predicted; however, it also messed up very slightly on the left arch towards the very top.
+Before starting this assignment, I learned a lot about the actual parameters of the Prusa Core, such as it can't print over a 45-degree angle and it can't print a detail past a .4mm dimension.
+This is because the nozzle is a .4mm nozzel.
+If I were to do something differently next time, it would be to make the arches even wider and skinnier to really make the printer fail to a point where it doesn't come out as an arch.
 ## Resources
 https://help.prusa3d.com/article/modeling-with-3d-printing-in-mind_164135